Asbestos Trust Funds for Wisconsin Workers

 Wisconsin workers, particularly those in the Fox River Valley paper mills, have some of the strongest asbestos trust fund claims in the country.
 A paper mill worker’s daily contact with asbestos-containing products from multiple manufacturers means their claim can reach across many trusts simultaneously.

 More than $30 billion remains in 60+ active trusts.
 These trusts accept new claims and pay qualifying claimants on a rolling basis.
-For Wisconsin families dealing with the state’s highest-in-the-nation mesothelioma rate, trust fund claims represent a significant and accessible source of compensation.
+For Wisconsin families dealing with the state’s highest per-capita mesothelioma incidence rate in the US (1.24 per 100,000, 2022 CDC data), trust fund claims represent a significant and accessible source of compensation.

 Trusts Most Relevant to Wisconsin Workers